IntegrierteEnergie/my-first-agent/README.md

 This repository accompanies the YouTube series “Who is FRED?” / “My First Agent”.
 You will build your own AI agent for heat planning and energy systems – starting simple, but with a clean and extensible architecture.

-🧠 What is FRED?
+What is FRED?

 FRED is not just a chatbot.

-FRED is a structured AI agent that:
+FRED is a small but structured AI agent that:

 understands your questions
 responds via a language model
 can be extended with tools, memory, and simulations

-👉 The goal is not a demo – but a foundation you can build on.
+The goal is not a demo – but a foundation you can build on.

-🎯 What you will learn
+What you will learn
 How to structure an AI agent (UI, LLM, prompts)
 How to connect a language model (API or local)
 How to extend an agent step by step: